Nothing says “tea time” like a good scone—well, except for maybe tea.

 - Cool on a wire rack and store the leftovers in an air tight container in the fridge.

-- Serve with tea or coffee or milk.
+- Serve with tea, coffee, or milk.